techworldwithmurali/helm-zero-to-hero/README.md

   - `helm lint`
   - `helm repo`

-## Day 8: Deploy a sample application in Kubernetes using Helm 2
+## Day 8: Deploy the application in EKS using a Helm chart fetching the image from DockerHub

-- Deploy sample application using Helm 2
+## Day 9: Deploy the application in EKS using a Helm chart fetching the image from AWS ECR
+## Day 10: Install and deploy Jenkins on Kubernetes using Helm Charts.